Zezombye/blog/articles/pascalswager.md

 The hardest part of the refutation, however, is to prove that we have to assume that an evil God has the same probability of existing as a good God; that is, $P(E(G_x)) = P(E(\overline{G_x}))$.
 If that equality were not true, then the balance would shift to one side or the other.

-Consider the following situation: there is a bag with an unknown, non-zero, possibly infinite number of balls ($0 < n < \infty$).
-You know that balls can be red or blue. <Footnote text="Colors were chosen deliberately."/> Picking a ball at random from the bag, what is the chance that it is a blue ball?
+Consider the following situation:

+There is a bag with an unknown, non-zero, possibly infinite number of balls ($0 < n ≤ \infty$).
+You know that balls can be red or blue. <Footnote text="Colors were chosen deliberately."/> You do not know anything else about the balls and what proportions are red or blue.

+Picking a ball at random from the bag, what is the chance that it is a blue ball?

 At first glance, this question seems impossible to answer.
 And yet, this is exactly the problem we are dealing with.
 Gods can be good or evil <Footnote text='As defined earlier, a "good" God will send non-believers to Hell, whereas an "evil" God will send believers to Hell.
 I do not believe that a God who sends anyone but the most hardened criminals to Hell could be called "good".'/>, and we assume that a God has been assigned to creating our universe, but we have no idea of the probability that a God can be good or evil.